appbaseio/reactive-manual/docs/v1.0.0/components/SingleDropdownList.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced when creating a combined query context in an actuator's `actuate` prop.
+    unique id of the sensor, can be referenced when creating a combined query context in an actuator's `react` prop.
 - **appbaseField** `String`
     DB data field to be mapped with the component's UI options.
 - **title** `String` [optional]